sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 ## 11: Generic Types

-The way that Zig solves type-safety issues with container types and other type related scenarios is using a clever combination of types as values and compile-time functions.
+The way that Zig solves type-safety issues with container types and other type-related scenarios is using a clever combination of types as values and **compile-time** functions.

 The [comptime][comptime] keyword makes code blocks to be known at compile time.
 That combined with type as first-class citizens in zig, The type information